You are here on our website:

 Pubs and bars

 Although the drinking scene in the North End is mainly based around its tavernas, there are a growing number of contemporary cocktail bars, which attract a young, cool crowd from across the city.
-Ward 8, named after Boston’s iconic whiskey-based mix, offers an extensive list of carefully curated drinks, while The Living Room attracts local DJs and serves its destination-worthy tiramisu martini in a laid-back, elegant environment.
+Ward 8, named after Boston’s iconic whiskey-based mix, offers an extensive list of carefully curated drinks.

 For a quieter, more traditional after-dinner drink, descend the stairs to Stanza Dei Sigari beneath Caffe Vittoria.
 The speakeasy-turned-cigar parlour has a firm list of devotees and traditional décor that will take you back to bygone days.
 Right on the edge of the North End sits Bell-in-Hand, America’s oldest tavern and the go-to for live music and ale, alongside a number of bars, such as Vito’s, for the budding sports fans.